-When closing the window, crank the window in snugly, then back off 1/4 turn to help avoid glass warping, which can result in wind noise.
+• To close window, crank the window in snugly by turning the crank-out handle "clockwise", then back off 1/4 turn to help avoid glass warping, which can result in wind noise.

-If the window will not open after three or more full turns of the knob, the glass may be stuck to the sealing gasket.
+NOTE: If the window will not open after three or more full turns of the knob, the glass may be stuck to the sealing gasket.
 Go to the outside of the coach and gently free the glass with your fingers.
 A periodic light dusting of talcum powder on the gasket should prevent this from recurring.